Stirling-Tools/Stirling-PDF/HowToUseOCR.md

 This document provides instructions on how to add additional language packs for the OCR tab in Stirling-PDF, both inside and outside of Docker.

-## My OCR used to work and now doesnt!
+## My OCR used to work and now doesn't!
 Please update your tesseract docker volume path version from 4.00 to 5

 ## How does the OCR Work